chardur/SentimentNLP/README.md

 # Sentiment

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.2.
+This project does real-time, client side, sentiment analysis using the text input by the user.
+Words are weighted using the AFINN 165 values (https://github.com/fnielsen/afinn/tree/master/afinn/data).It was built with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.2.
+It uses the compromise NLP library (https://github.com/spencermountain/compromise#readme)

 ## Development server